The Cyclist’s Guide to Topsham

 There’s a cycle-thru coffee and cake stop (honestly!) at Route 2 Cafe – look for the bright signs at the junction of Strand and The Quay.

 And a few steps later there’s the Route 2 bike shop, an award-winning destination with a Bike Doctor and plenty of hire cycles too, including Batribikes.
-Like every other part of Topsham’s retail, food and drink offering, there’s full Covid-secure service here even as the pandemic eases (we hope) – bikes are sanitised between hires, while social distancing is enforced at all shops.

 One great plus for cyclists is the number of cafes in the town, each with a takeaway service and many sit-in: if you’re staying outside you’ll see benches at The Quay, on the waterfront Underway, and at the Recreation Ground, most within sight of racks for security.